 Shortly before satellite coverage is lost, the satellite detaches or de-Registers the UE.
 If there is a radio link failure before this, the satellite and UE both perform a local detach or local de-Registration.
 If the UE can access a new satellite before coverage is lost, a satellite may transfer UE status including data for ongoing transactions to the new satellite using ISL and the UE then performs a handover.

-After the UE loses coverage and when the satellite obtains a feeder link to a PLMN allowed to support the UE at its previous location, the satellite (or the onboard endpoint proxy) transfers all of the stored data for the UE MO transactions to a ground based server, referred to as an SSF centre (SSFC).
-The transfer procedure is not defined by 3GPP and the SSFC may belong to the satellite operator or to the MNO for the PLMN.
-The SSFC contains a proxy for the UE, referred to as a UE proxy, that forwards the voice or data for each MO transaction to the associated remote endpoint and is able to receive and store voice and data for mobile terminated (MT) transactions that may be returned by the remote endpoints to the UE.
+After the UE loses coverage and when the satellite obtains a feeder link to a ground based PLMN allowed to support the UE at its previous location, the satellite (or the onboard endpoint proxy) transfers all of the stored data for the UE MO transactions to a ground based server, referred to as an SSF centre (SSFC).
+The transfer procedure is not defined by 3GPP and the SSFC may belong to the satellite operator or to the MNO for the ground based PLMN.
+The SSFC may contain a proxy for the UE, referred to as a UE proxy, that forwards the voice or data for each MO transaction to the associated remote endpoint and is able to receive and store voice and data for mobile terminated (MT) transactions that may be returned by the remote endpoints to the UE.

-The UE proxy in the SSFC may first perform a NAS Attach or Registration on behalf of the UE with the PLMN.
+If a UE proxy is contained in the SSFC, it may first perform a NAS Attach or Registration on behalf of the UE with the PLMN.
 This can occur at an Uu level where the SSFC connects to an eNB or gNB for the PLMN and emulates the behaviour of an NTN gateway that has real time satellite access to the UE.

+Alternatively,

-Alternatively, the SSFC may connect to the CN of the PLMN at an S1 or N2 level and, from the perspective of the CN, emulate the behaviour of an eNB or gNB that has real time satellite access to the UE.
-Alternatively, the SSFC may be integrated with the PLMN in a manner not defined by 3GPP which can avoid use of 3GPP signalling and procedures between the SSFC and the PLMN.
-Each of these alternatives impacts the SSFC but need have no impact on 3GPP specifications (at least for stage 3).
+- the SSFC may connect to the CN of the PLMN at an S1 or N2 level and, from the perspective of the CN, emulate the behaviour of an eNB or gNB that has real time satellite access to the UE.
+Alternatively,

+- the SSFC may be integrated with the ground based PLMN in a manner not defined by 3GPP which can avoid use of 3GPP signalling and procedures between the SSFC and the PLMN.
+If the SSFC connects to remote endpoints via N6/SGi or N33/T8 interface the existing mechanism between UPF/PGW or NEF/SCEF and the DN/PDN.

+Each of these alternatives impacts the SSFC but need have no normative impact on 3GPP specifications.

-Subsequent to NAS Attach or Registration and establishment of any PDN connections or PDU sessions and IMS Registration, the UE proxy initiates MO transactions corresponding to those initiated early by the UE which forward the MO voice and data to the remote endpoints.
+Subsequent to NAS Attach or Registration and establishment of any PDN connections or PDU sessions and IMS Registration, the UE proxy initiates MO transactions corresponding to those initiated earlier by the UE which forward the MO voice and data to the remote endpoints.
 The SSFC also interacts with remote endpoints to receive and store voice and data for MT transactions and, similar to the endpoint proxy in the satellite, can return responses to the remote endpoints at a transport and application level that are necessary to allow correct transport and application protocol operation, avoid timeous and enable a user at a remote endpoint to be aware of the one way communication status.
 For example, in the case of a user, a preconfigured SMS or voice reply might be returned indicating when an SMS message or voice message may reach the UE.

+For power saving, a specific S&F monitoring list can used for a UE and SSFC.
+The UE only listen to the RAN/SATs in the S&F monitoring list, and SSFC only uses the RAN/SATs in this specific S&F monitoring list to send MT data.